codeviith/codeviith.github.io/README.md

 ## About

 I am a versatile and driven software engineer with a passion for developing innovative solutions and seeing projects through from inception to completion.
 My recent project "DIYeSk8Guide", a full-stack web application, highlights my commitment to empowering individuals to build their own electric skateboards.
 This project showcases my technical proficiency, dedication to hands-on creation, and problem-solving abilities.

-With over two years of experience in web development and design, I possess a robust entrepreneurial mindset and excel in the design, implementation, and verification of components.
-I effectively translate both functional and technical requirements into comprehensive architectures.
-My expertise includes optimizing software and website designs to enhance scalability, reliability, and performance.
+With over two years of experience in web development and design, I possess a robust technical mindset and excel in the design, implementation, and verification of components.
+I effectively translate both functional and technical requirements into comprehensive architectures, optimizing software and website designs to enhance scalability, reliability, and performance.

 As a graduate with a background in both software engineering and podiatric medicine, I bring a unique blend of technical and mechanical expertise.
-My leadership in technical projects consistently delivers innovative solutions, and I am excited to continue pushing the boundaries of what is possible in software development.
-Eager to contribute my skills and passion to future endeavors, I am committed to building projects that make a significant impact.
+My experience in technical undertakings has equipped me with the ability to contribute to innovative solutions.
+I am passionate about web and software development and I am eager to collaborate with teams to create meaningful projects.
+Committed to applying my skills and knowledge, I aim to support and enhance the work of my future colleagues and organization by building applications that make a significant impact.

 ## Features